 - 1. Regular attendance is expected of all students in all mathematics courses.
 Your success in math is directly linked to your attendance.
 Attendance will be taken daily. - 2.
 Students are expected to be punctual.
 Arrive on time for classes and remain for the duration of scheduled classes. - 3.
 Refrain from disruptive talking or socializing during class time. - 4.
-Be respectful of others regarding food or beverages in the classroom.
-Clean up your eating area and dispose of garbage. - 5.
-Recycle paper, bottles, and cans in the appropriate containers. - 6.
-Children are not permitted in the classrooms. - 7.
 Students are expected to notify the instructor of any extenuating circumstances.